aolaleye/liri/README.md

 #### `node liri.js my-tweets`

-* LIRI will show the last 20 tweets from a twitter account and when the tweets were created at in your terminal/bash window.
+* LIRI will show the last 20 tweets from a programming themed twitter account and when the tweets were created at in your terminal/bash window.

 #### `node liri.js spotify-this-song '<song name here>'`

-_For example: `node liri.js spotify-this-song 'Thriller'`_
+_i.e.: `node liri.js spotify-this-song 'Thriller'`_
 * LIRI will show the following information about the song in your terminal/bash window:

     * _Artist(s)_